UTNuclearRobotics/ip-api/README.md

 ## Usage
 If you set up the bash aliases, the following commands are available to you:

 1. `iplocal` returns your local ip address.
-Equivalent to `python ip-api.py local`.
+Equivalent to `python3 ip-api.py local`.

 2. `iplist` lists all hostnames and ip addresses in the database.
-Equivalent to `python ip-api.py list`
+Equivalent to `python3 ip-api.py list`

 3. `iplookup (hostname)` returns the ip address of the specified hostname if available.
-Equivalent to `python ip-api.py lookup (hostname)`.
+Equivalent to `python3 ip-api.py lookup (hostname)`.

 4. `ipupdate` updates your hostname and ip address in the database.
-Equivalent to `python ip-api.py update`.
+Equivalent to `python3 ip-api.py update`.

+5. `ipinvalidate (optional=hostname)` invalidates your hostname (or the one given as an argument) in the database.
+Equivalent to `python3 ip-api.py invalidate (optional=hostname)`.

 These can be used with other commands, for example:
 `ping $(iplookup hostname)`